suhastheju/suhastheju.github.io/_pages/about.md

 I am a post-doctoral researcher at [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) working with [Dr. Manuel Gomez Rodriguez](https://is.mpg.de/~manuelgr).
 I obtained my PhD in Computer Science from [Aalto University, Finland](https://www.aalto.fi/en) and my supervisor was [Prof. Aristides Gionis](https://www.kth.se/profile/argioni).

+During my master's studies, I had the opportunity to work as a research assistant at the New Paradigms in Computing Research Group, led by [Prof. Petteri Kaski](https://users.ics.aalto.fi/pkaski/).
+Additionally, during my bachelor's studies, I interned at [Defence Research and Development Organisation](https://drdo.gov.in/) under the guidence of [Guruprasad Sosale Gopinath](https://in.linkedin.com/in/guru-prasad-sosale-gopinath-a75a3222).

-My research work is focused on various aspects of design and engineering of algorithms for problems motivated from social media analysis.
+My research work is focused on various aspects of design and engineering of algorithms for problems motivated from societal issues.

 - **Algorithmic bias**: Recently, I am motivated to work on design of algorithms that mitigate bias in algorithmic decision making.
 [ECML 2021](https://link.springer.com/chapter/10.1007/978-3-030-86520-7_47), [KDD 2022](https://dl.acm.org/doi/10.1145/3534678.3539487), [FAIR CSS](https://arxiv.org/abs/2306.04489)